eukras/refspy/README.md

 Additionally, a third argument can specify International or European syntax for references, that is, whether to write `Matt 5:3,7-9` or `Matt 5,3.7-9`.
-If not argument is given, the default syntax for the specified language will be used.
+If no argument is given, the default syntax for the specified language will be used.

 The file `refspy/setup.py` shows valid names for libraries and languages.